ethersphere/swarm-guide/contents/up-and-download.rst

 ==================================
 .. note:: This guide assumes you've installed the swarm client and have a running node that listens by default on port 8500.
 See "Getting Started" for details.

 Arguably, uploading and downloading content is the raison d'être of Swarm.
-Uploading content consists of "uploading" content to your local swarm node, followed by your local swarm node "syncing" the resulting chunks of data with its peers in the network.
+Uploading content consists of "uploading" content to your local Swarm node, followed by your local Swarm node "syncing" the resulting chunks of data with its peers in the network.
 Meanwhile, downloading content consists of your local Swarm node querying its peers in the network for the relevant chunks of data and then reassembling the content locally.

 Uploading and downloading data can be done through the ``go-swarm`` command line interface (CLI) on the terminal or via the HTTP interface on ``http://localhost:8500``.